Princeton ROTC

 Princeton ROTC initially prepared students for Army service, but the Navy and, after 1947, the Air Force also established ROTC programs on campus.

 From the end of World War II through the end of the draft in 1972, Princeton’s ROTC programs involved large numbers of students and were a prominent feature of campus life.
 With the end of the draft and the Nation’s involvement in the Vietnam War, the programs declined in popularity.
 The Navy ended its program, and Air Force ROTC was consolidated at Rutgers University in New Brunswick, 17 miles north of Princeton.
+In 2014, Princeton's Navy ROTC program returned as a cross-town unit partnered with Rutgers University.

 Princeton continues to host an Army ROTC program, and includes cadets from Rider University, the College of New Jersey (the former Trenton State College) and most recently Rowan University (the former Glassboro State College, 60 miles south of Princeton).